 Despite the quirky flavours out there, Lee confesses that a traditional Cantonese mooncake wins hands down.
 “A baked mooncake with egg yolks is my favourite,” Lee says.
 “I had a friend who gifted me a beautiful box of mooncakes by Maxim’s.
 It was the first time someone ever gave me a box of mooncakes and I still keep the box with me.”

-Lee hopes his work is a reminder that Mid-Autumn Festival is about more than mooncakes (except maybe to the foodies!).
+Lee hopes his work is a reminder that Mid-Autumn Festival is about more than just mooncakes (except maybe to the foodies!).
 He stresses that this is an opportunity to get together with friends and family above all.
-Take a look at more of Lee’s work on his Behance or Facebook pages.
+Have a look at more of Lee’s work on his Behance or Facebook pages.
 And Happy Mid-Autumn Festival from all of us at Localiiz!